R-D-King/grad-proj/README.md

 - `pump_status_change` - Sent when the pump status changes
 - `sensor_update` - Sent when new sensor readings are available

-## Sensor Simulation

-The application includes a simulation mode for development and testing without physical hardware:

-- Enable simulation mode by setting the environment variable: `SENSOR_SIMULATION=true`
-- All sensors will generate realistic simulated values
-- Simulated values will vary slightly over time to mimic real sensor behavior
-- The LCD display will show simulated output in the console

 ## Resolved Issues

 The following issues have been fixed: